 What Is the Relative Benefit of Delta-8 Over Delta-9?

-Delta-8, in short, creates the euphoria, or “high,” associated with Delta-9 THC use while remaining on the right side of the law.
+Delta-8, in short, causes psychoactive effects similar to Delta-9 THC use while remaining on the right side of the law.
 Unlike Delta-9, you can cross state lines with Delta-8 products and not worry about any legal issues.

 As we mentioned at the outset, in addition to the fun recreational effects of Delta-8, clinical evidence backs up Delta-8’s potential health benefits which include the treatment of: